 The skills are developed to understand and analyse the problems prevailing in the society.
 It provides rich lessons of practical skill and wisdom from life events.
 In the light of objectives and expected outcome of the extension activities, Institution is determined to develop students as responsible citizens, development of their sensitivity towards social and environmental issues, development of personal and professional skills and ethical values.
 They learn skills of organization and time management.
 The institution maintains good rapport with political and social activists and organizations, and assures their involvement in the programmes undertaken by the college.
 Experts like doctors, lawyers, social activists and other representatives from Government Welfare Departments share their expertise with the students as well as the community and it paves way for community development.
-Parent-teacher association play very active role in the involvement of the community in the outreach activities of the institution.
-They are also involved in the community developmental activities.
+Parent-teacher association play very active role in the involvement of the community in the outreach activities.